 Africa is full of crime and fraud.
 Their banking system and government officers need to be cleaned up.
 Criminals are always laundering money rather than working hard and using investments to advance their country.
 Greed is very common.
+Nearly all countries are run by dictatorships ranging from good to bad.

 We are looking at writing Nokia S40 mobile applications running on the new X3 that can be used in Africa including Sudan, Liberia, Ghana, Zimbabwe and South Africa to aid in infrastructure projects for health, education and Christian evangelism.